The Premium Feed-in Tariff has ended, here's what you can do

-As an incentive to encourage the uptake of renewable energy systems in the state, the Western Australian Government introduced the Residential Net Feed-in Tariff Scheme for eligible solar system owners in July 2010.
+As an incentive to encourage the uptake of renewable energy systems in the state, the Western Australian state government introduced the Residential Net Feed-in Tariff Scheme for eligible solar system owners in July 2010.

 What is the difference between the Feed-in Tariff Scheme and the Renewable Energy Buyback Scheme?

-As the premium Feed-in Tariff rates are only payable for 10 years since the application date, the scheme will end between July 2020 and August 2021.
+As the premium feed-in tariff rates are only payable for 10 years since the application date, the scheme ended between July 2020 and August 2021.
 While you will continue to receive REBS payments, it means you will be receiving significantly less for your exported solar energy.

-The average solar system size 10 years ago was just 2kWs; which by today’s standards would barely be able to cover modern household energy requirements..
-Therefore, with the elimination of the FiT and a significantly smaller system, the savings generated by these systems is likely be minimal.
-This means you could be up for some very large energy bills when your FiT ceases.
+The average solar system size 10 years ago was just 2kWs; which by today’s standards would barely be able to cover modern household energy requirements.
+This means that the savings generated by these systems is likely to be minimal, so you could be up for some very large energy bills when your premium FiT ceases.

 Can I just add more panels?

 While technology has improved significantly over the past decade, it means many of the components used in these older systems are now obsolete.
 And because regulations have changed, new and old equipment cannot be combined.
 This means you cannot simply add on more panels to increase your system size.
-We recommend considering installing a new, larger sized system altogether.
-This way you can ensure your new system is able to meet your energy needs both now and into the future, we recommend considering having a new, larger-sized system installed.
+To ensure your system meets the current safety requirements and is suitable for your energy needs both now and into the future, we recommend considering having a new, larger-sized system installed.

 What about warranties?